Minister of Music: Al Ray Taylor. Serving Since February 1997

 I like John Wayne movies.
 I have two favorite hymns: “I Know Whom I Have Believed,” and “It Is Well with My Soul.”
 I like a good old steak and potato.
 Psalms is my favorite book of the Bible, and I like any books about hymn stories.
 I like to bow hunt, fish, and play golf.
 I also enjoy watching the Razorbacks and the St. Louis Cardinals.

 I married Carrie Kirchman in 1976.
 Carrie teaches choral music at the Dover Junior & High School.
 She is a devout Christian and the love of my life.
 We have two beautiful and talented daughters.
 Maggie, who graduated from OBU (2011) with a Music Education degree and now is the choral director at Cabot High School.
-Mollie is a senior at OBU seeking an Elementary Ed degree.
+Mollie is an elementary school teacher in the Benton school district.
 They are both Jesus followers and bring much joy to Carrie and me.

 If I could have any five people dine with me today, I would invite Billy Graham, John Wayne, Albert Pujols, Arnold Palmer, and my grandfather Alton Grafton who died when I was a baby.
 I inherited his 1930’s vintage guitar.
 He was a pipeline worker and a volunteer music director at a church in lower Drew County.